vtjnash/julia/doc/src/manual/code-loading.md

 These three kinds of environment each serve a different purpose:

-* Project environments provide **reproducibility.** By checking a project environment into version control—e.g. a git repository—along with the rest of the project's source code, you can reproduce the exact state of the project _and_ all of its dependencies since the manifest file captures the exact version of every dependency and can be rematerialized easily.
+* Project environments provide **reproducibility**.
+By checking a project environment into version control—e.g. a git repository—along with the rest of the project's source code, you can reproduce the versions all of its dependencies.
+The manifest file, in particular, captures the exact version of every dependency, which makes it possible for `Pkg` to retrieve the correct versions.
-* Package directories provide low-overhead **convenience** when a project environment would be overkill: are handy when you have a set of packages and just want to put them somewhere and use them as they are without having to create and maintain a project environment for them.
+* Package directories provide **simplicity** when a full carefully-tracked project environment is unnecessary.
+They are helpful when you want to put a set of packages somewhere and be able to directly use them, without having to create a project environment for them.
-* Stacked environments allow for **augmentation** of the primary environment with additional tools.
-You can push an environment including development tools onto the stack and they will be available from the REPL and scripts but not from inside of packages.
+* Stacked environments allow for **adding** tools to the primary environment.
+You can push an environment of development tools onto the stack to make them available from the REPL and scripts, but not from inside of packages.

-As an abstraction, an environment provides three maps: `roots`, `graph` and `paths`.
-When resolving the meaning of `import X`, `roots` and `graph` are used to determine the identity of `X` and answer the question *"what is `X`?"*, while the `paths` map is used to locate the source code of `X` and answer the question *"where is `X`?"* The specific roles of the three maps are:
+At a high-level, each environment conceptually defines three maps: `roots`, `graph` and `paths`.
+When resolving the meaning of `import X`, the `roots` and `graph` maps are used to determine the identity of `X`, while the `paths` map is used to locate the source code of `X`.
+The specific roles of the three maps are:

 - **roots:** `name::Symbol` ⟶ `uuid::UUID`